eoinkelly/notes/oauth/oauth.md

         * user's credentials are entered into the client and used to obtain an access token
         * flow
             1. client-app shows UI to allow user to enter their credentials
+                * oauth spec does not specify how this happens
-            1. client-app sends credeitals to auth-server which sends back access token
+            1. client-app sends user credeitals and its own client credentials (to authenticate itself) to auth-server which sends back access token (and optional refresh token)
+               * params must be sent as `application/x-www-form-encoded` body of the GET request (the headers are reserved for the client app to authenicate itself)
+               * params are
+                    * grant_type=password (required)
+                    * username (required)
+                    * password (required)
+                    * scope (optional
+            1. authorization server sends back a response with the new token(s) e.g.
+                ```
+                HTTP/1.1 200 OK
+                Content-Type: application/json;charset=UTF-8
+                Cache-Control: no-store
+                Pragma: no-cache

+                {
+                "access_token":"2YotnFZFEjr1zCsicMWpAA",
+                "token_type":"example",
+                "expires_in":3600,
+                "refresh_token":"tGzv3JOkF0XG5Qx2TlKWIA",
+                "example_parameter":"example_value"
+                }
+                ```

             1. client (ideally) discards user credentials and uses access token from then on
-                * ??? client-app may also get a "refresh token" to allow it to get new access tokens ???
+                * client-app may also get a "refresh token" to allow it to get new access tokens
-                    * I presum the win here is that the refresh token is safer to store in client-app than the users creds
+                    * the win here is that the refresh token is safer to store in client-app than the users creds
+        * use cases
+            * used to migrate existing clients using HTTP basic auth to OAuth
+            * useful when the resource owner has a "trust relationship" with the client
         * pros/cons
             * -- only useful is there is a high level of trust between client-app and auth-server